ekoneil8/Mathforlife/README.md

-This is a work in progress and licensed under Creative Commons Attribution-ShareAlike 4.0 International License.
+This is a work in progress licensed under Creative Commons Attribution-ShareAlike 4.0 International.